 Maps are a representation of literal objects.
 They are small hopefully accurate renderings.
 This can be a tricky lesson to learn when you’re first learning how to read maps.
 While going through our “Me on the Map” unit I came up with a brilliant idea for helping the kids see the connection between the figurative map and the literal map.
-This reading a map lesson is a great hands on geography lesson.
+This reading-a-map lesson is a great hands-on geography lesson for homeschool preschool.

 Supplies for our reading a map lesson

 Me on the Map (this is part of our Me on the Map Unit, after all), digital camera (or let’s be honest, your phone), printer, gluestick, button